tutupharirabu/tutupharirabu/README.md

 </div>

 <div align=center>
   👋🏻 Greetings!
-My full name is Irfan Zharauri Nanda Sudiyanto, and you may call me "**_Irfan_**" or "**_Zara_**".
+My full name is Irfan Zharauri Nanda Sudiyanto, and you may call me "_Irfan_" or "Zara.
 I’m a student majoring in Information Technology, with a strong passion for both Games Development and Web Development.

   🌱 From a young age, I’ve been fascinated by the world of games.
 Playing them brought me immense joy, and I was always captivated by the creativity and complexity behind their creation.
 As I grew older, I began honing my coding skills and exploring game design, which led me to realize that game development was my true calling.
 I relish the challenge of crafting something fresh and exhilarating and take great pride in witnessing the joy on people’s faces as they engage with my creations.